-- 101. The authority to re-analyse samples before the entry into force of the WADA Code 2009 is confirmed by the fact that the ISL 2008, which were issued in January 2008 under the validity of the WADA Code 2003, contain provisions which expressly deal with the re-analysis of samples.
+- 95. The authority to re-analyse samples before the entry into force of the WADA Code 2009 is confirmed by the fact that the ISL 2008, which were issued in January 2008 under the validity of the WADA Code 2003, contain provisions which expressly deal with the re-analysis of samples.
 Article 5.2.2.12 ISL 2008 regulates the "Re-sealing of Samples for future re-testing".
-These rules clearly encompass that the re-analysis is allowed. - 102.
+These rules clearly encompass that the re-analysis is allowed. - 96.
 Based on the above, the Sole Arbitrator rules that the Athlete committed an ADRV in the form of a presence-violation under Article 2.1 IOC ADR.

 IX.
-DISQUALIFICATION AND OTHER CONSEQUENCES, ARTICLES 8, 9 IOC ADR the results the Athlete has obtained in the Women's 69 kg Weightlifting competition on 13 August 2008 are disqualified with all resulting consequences, including but not limited to the forfeiture of the Gold Medal, points and prizes.
+DISQUALIFICATION AND OTHER CONSEQUENCES, ARTICLES 8, 9 IOC ADR all results the Athlete may have obtained at the Beijing Olympic Games are disqualified with all consequences, including the forfeiture of any medal, points and prizes.